Question:

 She was very touchy about her poll area.
 It was pretty tight on both sides plus there was a good, hard knot on her right side.
 I had to start off by just using hand heat until she would stand quietly.
 Eventually I could massage very lightly and then get firmer.

 The right side of her hindquarters was pretty good.
-She even dropped her hip by using pressing on the point.
+She even dropped her hip by pressing on the point.
 However, it was much harder for her when I actually picked up her hind foot, but not a lot of range on the right side.
 BUT, when I went to the left side of her hindquarters, I started getting a LOT of reaction from her.
 When I massaged up by her sacroiliac joint on the tuber sacrales of the croup, I got very noticeable quivering in the quadriceps muscle.

 So, I hope this was right, I backed off from that area and worked around it.
 Is that OK?
 I worked on softening the other muscles.
 Then I went back to that area, but very softly.
 By the end, it was much better.
 I told the owner’s wife that I needed to look some things up before I went farther plus she needed to check again with her vet.
 Is this correct?